GENERAL PROGRAM ADMISSIONS INFORMATION

 6. In addition, applicants are strongly encouraged to provide unofficial transcripts directly to the Department in order to expedite the review process.
 NOTE: This is optional.

-Review of applications for Fall 2014 will commence in early January 2014 and will continue until positions are filled.
-In order to ensure consideration, you must submit the CSU application and have ALL application materials to the department by December 15 , 2013.
+Review of applications for Fall 2015 will commence in early January 2015 and will continue until positions are filled.
+In order to ensure consideration, you must submit the CSU application and have ALL application materials to the department by the December 15 , 2014 deadline.

 Assemble one COMPLETE admissions packet and mail to: